-Drive your car on designated roads through 450 acres of protected land in Texas Hill Country.
-You will meet new friends along the way, including zebras and ostriches, while learning something (be prepared to google the difference between antlers and horns).
+About 20 minutes from New Braunfels is Natural Bridge Wildlife Ranch, a drive-through safari that will almost guarantee smiles, no matter your age.
+You will meet new friends, including zebras and ostriches while learning something (be prepared to google the difference between antlers and horns).
 Other animals like giraffes, camels, and rhinos won’t be roaming along the same path with you, so no worries, but be fully prepared for roadblocks when it’s feeding time for the rest of the animals.

 We spent about 2 hours on our drive, then enjoyed getting out for a walk around a small area where you’ll find a petting zoo, cafe, and gift shop.

 Mornings are best because the animals haven’t been fed all day by guests (every car gets a free bag of feed with admission), but we went late afternoon and still had an enjoyable time.
 Be watchful of your children as I saw so many parents who let their kids hang out of the vehicles, especially with certain animals that are known to bite (signs for biting zebras were spotted).

 Natural Bridge Caverns

-Where to Eat in New Braunfels
+Where To Eat In New Braunfels

 While you can find many chain restaurants in New Braunfels, take advantage of the many family-friendly dining options around town.

 Buttermilk Cafe For Breakfast